SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

    ![](./Media/data5.png)

-1. Setup your environment by navigating to the scripts directory of chat-copilot using the command:
+1. Set up your environment by navigating to the scripts directory of chat-copilot using the command:

    ```
    cd C:\Users\azureuser\chat-copilot\scripts\